Skip to main content

 Overview

-Myosotis scorpioides is a semi-evergreen, rhizomatous perennial in the Boraginaceae family, growing 6–12 inches (15–30 cm) tall and spreading by creeping stems that root at nodes to form loose mats 12–24 inches (30–60 cm) wide.
-Stems are decumbent to ascending, softly hairy.
-Leaves are alternate, oblong-lanceolate, 1–3 inches (2.5–8 cm) long, bright green, with a slightly rough surface.
-Flowers are 0.3–0.4 inch (8–10 mm) across, five-petalled, sky blue with a yellow centre (eye), borne in one-sided, coiled cymes (scorpioid cymes — the basis for the epithet) that uncoil progressively as flowers open.
-Flower colour may include pink buds that open blue, plus white-flowered forms.
-The species is native to Europe and western Asia, growing in wet habitats — stream banks, ditches, pond margins, and wet meadows.
-It is naturalised across much of North America and is the species most commonly associated with the name 'forget-me-not' in European tradition.
+Myosotis scorpioides is a semi-evergreen rhizomatous perennial in the family Boraginaceae growing 6-12 inches (15-30 cm) tall and spreading by creeping stems that root at nodes to form loose mats 12-24 inches (30-60 cm) wide.
+Stems are decumbent to ascending and softly hairy.
+Leaves are alternate, oblong-lanceolate, 1-3 inches (2.5-8 cm) long, bright green, with a slightly rough surface.
+Flowers are 0.3-0.4 inch (8-10 mm) across, five-petaled, sky blue with a yellow center (eye), borne in one-sided coiled cymes (scorpioid cymes, the basis for the epithet) that uncoil progressively as flowers open.
+Flower color may include pink buds that open blue; white-flowered forms also occur.
+The species is native to Europe and western Asia, growing in wet habitats: stream banks, ditches, pond margins, and wet meadows.
+It is naturalized across much of North America and is the species generally identified by the name 'forget-me-not' in European tradition.
 Spreads vigorously by rooting stems in moist to wet soil; self-seeds readily.
 Can become weedy in small water garden settings.
 Tolerates partial shade and seasonal flooding.
 Susceptible to powdery mildew in dry conditions and to slug damage on young growth.

 Native Range